Personal Injury, Criminal &

 What types of cases do you take?

 I take divorce/custody cases, personal injury cases, Deceptive Trade Practice cases, bad faith cases against insurance companies, Will and Probate law cases, and other types of cases.
+If you would like to inquire whether or not I would represent you in your case, feel free to contact my office today!

 Do you have experience in capital murder cases?